propertyhive/WP-Property-Hive/README.txt

 Property Hive is the first plugin that aims to bring all of the features you'd normally find in estate agency software into WordPress.

-From managing properties, owners and landlords, to tracking applicants and matching them to suitable properties, we want to do it all.
+From managing residential and commercial properties, owners and landlords, to tracking applicants and matching them to suitable properties, we want to do it all.

 = Why Property Hive? =